 This will open the Software Updater GUI that will notify you of a new available version to upgrade.
 Just click on Upgrade button and follow the steps:

-Alternatively, you can get the Ubuntu 17.04 ISO from the link below:
+Alternatively, you can get the Ubuntu 17.04 ISO from this link.

 If you do a fresh install, don’t forget to check out the list of things to do after installing Ubuntu 17.04.